Queensland Nurses and Midwives' Union

-The Queensland Nurses and Midwives' Union, officially the Queensland Nurses and Midwives' Union of Employees, (QNMU) is a trade union that represents nurses and midwives in both the public and private sectors of Queensland, Australia.
-It was formed on 8 November 1921 under the name of the Australasian Trained Nurses' Association (Queensland Branch) Union of Employees.
+The Queensland Nurses and Midwives' Union (QNMU), formally the Queensland Nurses and Midwives' Union of Employees, is a trade union representing nurses and midwives in Queensland, Australia.
+The QNMU is the state affiliate of the Australian Nursing and Midwifery Federation, and represents nurses and midwives of the public sector (i.e., Queensland Health) and private employers.

+History

+The union was formed on 8 November 1921 under the name of the Australasian Trained Nurses' Association (Queensland Branch) Union of Employees.
 Its current incarnation began in 1982 when the union broke away from the Royal Australian Nursing Federation, now known as the Australian Nursing and Midwifery Federation (ANMF).